Just released: How to raise venture capital in 2023

 There are a couple different key person insurance types, however, and it’s important to know the difference.

-The purpose of key person insurance is to reduce the financial impact of the unexpected death of a person who is essential to a company.
-Such people are usually considered necessary for operations, strategy, public image, or shareholder confidence.
 Most companies begin the search for this policy when their prospective investors require it.
 Just like a normal life insurance policy, a key person insurance policy pays a lump sum of money to the company as beneficiary when a “claim” arises under the policy.
 The difference here is that the named beneficiary is the company or an investor and not the next of kin as is often the case with standard life insurance.

-What’s a “Claim” in a key person policy?
+What’s a “Claim” in a Key Person Policy?

 All key person policies, whether in the form of traditional life insurance or the relatively newer “contract protection insurance,” will pay to the beneficiary named in the policy in the event of the key person’s death.
 This is validated by submitting proof to the carrier.
 Proof may include a certificate of death, a physician’s report, an autopsy report, or (in the case of contract protection insurance) financial evidence which documents the “ascertained net loss”.